-When measuring the amount of THC in a product to determine the appropriate criminal charges based on weight, law enforcement authorities weigh not only the THC itself, but also the adulterants and diluents.
+When measuring the amount of THC in a product determine the appropriate criminal charges based on weight.
+Law enforcement authorities weigh the THC itself and the adulterants and diluents.
 As a result, even a minimal amount of THC could lead to felony charges, simply because the THC was present in a large glass of tea or juice.
 A marijuana teas and juices lawyer in Amarillo may be able to help individuals who are facing charges for possessing cannabis drinks.

 Criminal Charges and Penalties